-The need for a new airport in Western Sydney is driven by the continued growth in demand for aviation services in the Sydney basin (particularly in Western Sydney) and physical constraints at the existing Sydney (Kingsford Smith) Airport (Sydney Airport).
+The need for development of the proposed airport is driven by the continued growth in demand for aviation services in the Sydney basin (particularly in Western Sydney) and physical constraints at the existing Sydney (Kingsford Smith) Airport (Sydney Airport).

 Aviation services are critical to a well-functioning developed country like Australia.
 Efficient access to air services for passenger travel and high-value freight is essential to ensure that Sydney remains an international commercial and financial centre and keeps its place as Australia's foremost tourist destination.